 - Click where you want to place the component.
-The component will fasten in the drawing area and an identical component will automatically appear at the mouse pointer.
-To continue placing components, single click.
+The component will be placed in the drawing area and an identical component will automatically appear on your cursor.
+To continue placing components, continue to left-click.

 - To stop inserting components, press the Esc key on the keyboard or move the mouse outside the drawing area.

 Releasing an active component

 Whenever you have placed a component or used a tool in the CET Designer drawing area, the component or command always remains on the cursor.
 Release the component/tool from the pointer in one of the following ways:

-- Move the mouse pointer outside of the drawing area.
+- Move the cursor outside of the drawing area.

 - Press the Esc key on the keyboard.

 Applying properties for components

-When you place a component in the drawing area, a properties box appears in the upper left corner of the active drawing view where you can enter the component’s attributes:
+When you place a component in the drawing area and select it, a green properties box appears in the upper left corner of the active drawing view where you can enter the component’s attributes:

 Depending on the property, you enter the information directly into the active field.
 In others, you only need to select a predefined value.

 Navigate through the properties box while placing components, or once the component is placed and selected in the drawing.

 - Enter values using the keyboard.

 - Move to the next line using the Tab key.
 To step up to the above line, press Shift + Tab.

 - For lines with predefined options, move between the different values on one line by pressing the Spacebar key.
-Note, to return to a previous value on the same line, press Shift + Spacebar.
+To return to a previous value on the same line, press Shift + Spacebar.